karenyyng/ElGordo_paper1/referee_comments/referee_comments.md

 > more references on cluster merger and in particular regarding the
 > typical speed of a merger should be given.

-Accepted.
 This information is added on the 6th line of the introduction.

 > Figure 1 is key for the understanding of the paper.
 I would suggest to
-> make it$
+> make it
 > larger (by rotating it by \~45-50 deg in order to have the elongation
 > axis of the cluster horizontal)

-We have made the plot significantly larger.
+We have made the figure significantly larger.

 > showing possibly the galaxy luminosity contours.

 We will have an overplotting issue if the galaxy luminosity is added.
+We did not present any scientific results based on the galaxy luminosity contours.

 > Can the relic radio data be plotted on top instead of some schematic
 > of it? (it looks like the size of the relic does not match the size
 > given in Lindner et al 2014).

-We asked Robert Lindner for the relic contour but have not received any reply.
-The relic size depends on which wavelength of the radio relic image you are looking at.
-We referred to Figure 5 and Figure 8 in Lindner et al. 2014 for estimating the extent of the radio relic and have double checked that the extent are consistent.
+We emailed Robert Lindner for the relic contours but have not received any reply.
+The relic size depends on the wavelength and the contour of the radio relic image that one examines.
+We referred to Figure 5 and Figure 8 in Lindner et al. 2014 for estimating the extent of the radio relic and have double checked that the extent are consistent with the outer contours.
+The schematic is just to give the reader an idea of where the relic is compared to the rest of the cluster.
+We used the numerical values given by L13 to all the calculation (See later discussion).

 > The concept of time-since-pericenter is interesting, but it need to be
 > clarified (the